bmink/microarcade/README.md

 and the rotary encoders.
 (There is also a separate clock module but that is very simple to interface with using i2c).

-Rotary encoders are quite simple devices, but it is a surprisingly challenging (and interesting) problem to build a driver for them that stands up to the rigors of gaming.
-Most drivers out there are actually not that accurate in terms of counting and will lose steps if you turn them fast as well as display other problems due to bounce.
-For more information on this, check out [esp_rotary]() which is my rotary encoder driver for esp-idf.
+* Rotary encoders are quite simple devices, but it is a surprisingly challenging (and interesting) problem to build a driver for them that stands up to the rigors of gaming.
+Most drivers out there are actually not that accurate in terms of counting and will lose steps if you turn them fast as well as are prone to other problems as well.
+For more information on this, check out [esp_rotary](https://github.com/bmink/esp_rotary) which is my rotary encoder driver for esp-idf.

-In the case of the display, I looked into several of the existing popular graphics display libraries (eg. `Adafruit-GFX`, `U8g2`) but was surprised by how inefficiently implemented they are and yet how complex their APIs are (these two problems go hand in hand).
+* In the case of the display, I looked into several of the existing popular graphics display libraries (eg. `Adafruit-GFX`, `U8g2`) but was surprised by how inefficiently implemented they are and yet how complex their APIs are (these two problems go hand in hand).
 If you instrument their code to log the